American Basketball League (1925–1955): 1925–26 season

-Tipping off in November for 32 regular season games, the ABL's first season featured nine teams, six of them in major cities that would have NBA teams a century later (Boston, Brooklyn, Chicago, Cleveland, Detroit and Washington) and the other three in Buffalo and Rochester, New York, and in Fort Wayne, Indiana.
+Tipping off in November for 32 regular season games, the ABL's first season featured nine teams (A tenth team that was meant to play in East Liverpool, Ohio was originally intended to join the other nine teams as well, but that team ultimately withdrew its operations from the league before the season even started properly.), six of them in major cities that would have NBA teams a century later (Boston, Brooklyn, Chicago, Cleveland, Detroit and Washington) and the other three in Buffalo and Rochester, New York, and in Fort Wayne, Indiana.
 The opening game, played on November 15, 1925, took place at the Brooklyn Arcade, where the Washington Palace Five defeated the Brooklyn Arcadians, 32 to 30.
 The format of the season was to play two half seasons, with the winners of each half then playing in a championship.
-The Arcadians won the first half with a 12-4 record, and the Cleveland Rosenblums won the second half of the season, finishing 13-3.
-Cleveland swept the best 3-of-5 championship defeating Brooklyn 36-33, 37-21 and 23-22, taking the victory on April 9, 1926.
-The Boston Whirlwinds were expelled after the first half season.
+The Arcadians won the first half with a 12–4 record, and the Cleveland Rosenblums won the second half of the season, finishing 13–3.
+Cleveland swept the best 3-of-5 championship defeating Brooklyn 36–33, 37-21 and 23–22, taking the victory on April 9, 1926.
+The Boston Whirlwinds were expelled after the first half of the season on February 11, 1926.